OpenDDS/OpenDDS/docs/design/security.md

 # OpenDDS Security

 This document is intended as a collection of high-level notes on OpenDDS Security.
-OpenDDS Security provides security controls and capabilities for RTPS including authentication of participants and encryption of messages.
+OpenDDS Security provides security controls and capabilities for RTPS, which includes authentication of participants and encryption of messages.
 It an implementation of DDS Security Version 1.1 (OMG formal/2018-04-01).
-Please refer to the latest version of DDS Security for ultimately how security should work.

 ## Debug Logging

-Security has a debug logging like the rest of OpenDDS.
-As of writing there are sill many logging points still under `DCPSDebugLevel` and `DCPSTransportDebugLevel`.
-Security debug logging points are broken broken down into named categories which can be specified individually, but also can activated on the same 1 to 10 scale of accumulative levels as `DCPSDebugLevel`.
+OpenDDS Security has debug messages like the rest of OpenDDS, many are under the `DCPSSecurityDebug` but, as of writing, there are sill many messages still under `DCPSDebugLevel` and `DCPSTransportDebugLevel` and need to be transitioned.
+Security debug messages are broken broken down into named categories which can be specified individually or activated on the same accumulative 1 to 10 scale as `DCPSDebugLevel`.

 See OpenDDS Developer's Guide Section 7.2 "Common Configuration Options" for the categories and usage, or `dds/DCPS/debug.h` and `dds/DCPS/debug.cpp` for